 - Send out progress reports with links to your website

-But I tell you what, why not listen to someone who really knows Kickstarter?
+Why not listen to someone who really knows Kickstarter?
 This is a 4hr course on crowdfunding by Dr Angela Yu on Udemy

 19. How to Sell Art on Etsy